How to implement Clean Architecture in Go (Golang)

 },

-I didn’t introduce any libraries for mocking.
-You can use them if you like, but your interfaces should usually be small enough to simply write dedicated mocks.
+I didn’t use any libraries for mocking.
+You can use them if you like, but your interfaces should usually be small enough to write dedicated mocks by hand.

 type trainerServiceMock struct {